Ptosiek/pizero_bikecomputer/doc/hardware_installation.md

 - make a nice case if you can use 3D printer.
 - [Topeak SMARTPHONE DRYBAG 5"](https://www.topeak.com/global/en/products/weatherproof-ridecase-series/1092-smartphone-drybag-5%22) is easy to use.
 It is waterproof.
-  - If you attach the PiTFT directly to the Raspberry Pi Zero, you can use Topeak SMARTPHONE DRYBAG for iPhone 5 which is smaller than Topeak SMARTPHONE DRYBAG 5".
-  - On the other hand, if you want to put some sensors in, Topeak SMARTPHONE DRYBAG 6" is better.
+- On the other hand, if you want to put some sensors in, Topeak SMATPHONE DRYBAG 6" is better.

 # Hardware Assembly

 Using many pHATs can be bulky, so it's best to use one pHat only.
 It's essential to make it compact.

-Here are two assembly examples.

-## Displays with pHAT headers (PiTFT or E-ink displays)

-see [hardware_installation_pitft.md](./hardware_installation_pitft.md) as PiTFT(obsolete) example.

 ## Displays without pHAT headers (MIP Reflective color LCD and SHARP Memory Display)

-It's quite difficult, but the hardware configuration is better than PiTFT.

 ### Adafruit SHARP Memory Display